me60732/tulip_rs/docs/index.md

 **High-performance technical analysis in Rust.**

 TulipRS is a production-ready Rust library implementing 100+ technical indicators and 60+ candlestick patterns with first-class SIMD acceleration.
 Indicators run on scalar data or on multiple assets / multiple option sets simultaneously using portable SIMD intrinsics.
 Every indicator returns a serialisable `IndicatorState` alongside its outputs, enabling incremental streaming computation without reprocessing historical data.
-Native Rust, C (`tulip_rs_ffi`), Python, and Node.js are all fully supported; additional language bindings are planned.
+Native Rust, C (`tulip_rs_ffi`), Python, Node.js, and Go are all fully supported; additional language bindings are planned.

 ---